 For the Chief Musician.
 A Psalm by David.

-2 for they have opened the mouth of the wicked and the mouth of deceit against me.
+2 For the mouths of the wicked and deceitful open against me.

 They have spoken to me with a lying tongue.